Future of Theatre event

 Share your thoughts online before, during and after the panel discussions and conference using #FutureofTheatre.
 Don't forget to tag @TheStage so we can share your messages.

-Purchase your three-day virtual pass today for the Future of Theatre conference
+Purchase on demand access to the Future of Theatre conference videos

-The Future of Theatre conference is a three-day extravaganza of keynotes, panels, interviews, deep-dives and showcases featuring the most innovative people and projects in theatre.
+The Future of Theatre conference was a three-day extravaganza of keynotes, panels, interviews, deep-dives and showcases featuring the most innovative people and projects in theatre.

 How are the tickets priced?